RealismusModding/FS17_seasons/README.md

   - They need more straw in winter than in summer
   - They only give birth to offspring in spring (pigs and sheep) or summer (cows)
   - Milk and wool production depend on season (Wool only in spring, milk spread, mostly in winter and spring)

+### Warnings for gameplay
+- Do not fast forward faster than 6000x on singleplayer (preferable even slower)
+- Do not fast forward faster than 1200x on multiplayer (120x is even better) The game will get out of sync with the extra load of Seasons

 ## Coding style
 - End your lines with \n (LF), not CRLF